IDAES/idaes-pse/docs/user_guide/configuration.rst

   :noindex:

 Some behavior of IDAES is configurable through the IDAES global ConfigBlock.
 IDAES's configuration is obtained by first setting everything to internal defaults; then loading a global config file, if it exists; then loading a config file from the current working directory, if it exists.
 After the ``idaes`` module is imported, the ``idaes`` ConfigBlock can be accessed at ``idaes.cfg``.
-Changing some options require a call to ``idaes.reconfig()`` if they are updated after importing ``idaes``.
+Some configuration options can be changed after importing ``idaes`` by calling ``idaes.reconfig()``.

 Configuration files are in `JSON format <https://www.json.org/json-en.html>`_.
 The default configuration is shown below and can be used as a template to create new configuration files.
 This is the configuration used by IDAES if nothing else is provided.

 .. code-block:: json